George Jeffreys (pastor): Ministry

 Late in the year of 1961, Reinhard Bonnke visited Jeffreys at his home in Clapham, when Bonnke was on vacation in London.
 Jeffreys prayed for the young 21-year-old Bonnke.
 Bonnke describes how Jeffreys blessed him, "as a father blesses a son, as Abraham blessed Isaac, who blessed Jacob".
 Bonnke went on to become a major Pentecostal evangelist in Africa.

 Theology

-Jeffrey's affirmed the "perfect inspiration and complete authority of the Bible, as given originally by God to men."
-He rejected the higher criticism.
+Jeffrey's was an evangelist first, and never wrote a systematised theology.
+He spoke of carrying out evangelism "on Pentecostal lines".
+Having established the Elim movement, he visited Angelus Temple and spoke with Aimee Semple-McPherson, after which he began to use the motto of the Foursquare gospel.
+By 1929, the Elim movement was renamed to be the Elim Foursquare Gospel Alliance.
+The Foursquare gospel stresses the Pentecostal distinctive theology of Jesus Christ as Saviour, Baptiser in the Holy Spirit, Healer and Coming King.
+He also affirmed the "perfect inspiration and complete authority of the Bible, as given originally by God to men.
+The so-called Higher Criticism is altogether repudiated."